JjKkhld/Pandas/README.md

-# Pandas
-There are a few projects using Pandas in this repository.
+# There are a few projects using Pandas in this repository.
 Each folder consists own project.

+# 1. Ratings of companies